boechat107/boechat107.github.io/_posts/2016-05-06-spark-with-docker-quick-start.md

 fsize = (12,8)
 ```

-The next codes assumes we have a file `students_scores_samples.txt` inside the `data`
+The next codes assume we have a file `students_scores_samples.txt` inside the `data`
 directory.
-Each line of this file should represent a record of a student exam and is
+Each line of this file represents a record of a student exam and is
 composed of a date, an ID and a score.
 The first two lines of the file look like
 this: